 It takes time

-Even with open source data catalogs such as CKAN, Amundsen, and others available on the market, companies continue to struggle to launch their catalogs.
+Even with open source data catalogs such as CKAN, Amundsen, and others available on the market, companies continue to struggle to launch their data catalogs.
 These offerings might be free on paper, but they come with a lot of baggage.

 We recently spoke with a major US financial company that walked us through their frustrating journey building a catalog.
 It took more than eight months to deploy their data catalog– a replacement for an existing platform that wasn’t getting the job done.
 They were stuck in a spiral and not getting anywhere despite having the budget and resources to take on the challenge.